 Below is a search for ‘nursing scrubs near me’.
 The results below the ads are the organic results that include local businesses.
 And this is where a majority of people will click.

 Local search marketing will reach the consumer at the very moment they are looking for your product or services.
-Local consumers will:
+The benefit for your business is that local consumers will…

 - Discover your business on their own